GEM-benchmark/GEM-benchmark.github.io/web/tasks/CommonGen.md

 During the data collection, workers who provided rationales that were too short, failed to have good coverage of the input in their sentences, or workers whose output had a high perplexity under a GPT-2 model were disqualified from the pool and replaced with newcomers.

-No demographic information is provided
+No demographic information is provided.

 ### Annotations

-The dataset does not contain any additional annotations,
+The dataset does not contain any additional annotations.

 #### Annotation process